Liuzhengfa88/FLDMN/README.md

 We use [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to generate the transferred samples for both source and target domains, and then train the model with original and transferred images.

 ### Data Download
-**The images before and after augmentation are large to be submitted, but will be released soon.**
+**The images before and after augmentation are too large to upload, but will be released soon.**

 ## Models
 ### Pre-trained Models